CLEX: Continuous Length Extrapolation for Large Language Models: Experiments

 \subsection{Long-Context Language Modelling}

 \paragraph{\ourMethod{} achieves length extrapolation.} We first report the experimental results of baselines and \ourMethod{} on language modelling, with the evaluation length from 4k to 64k.
-As shown in~\Cref{table:language_modelling}, our \ourMethod{} consistently demonstrates remarkable performance in length extrapolation, being able to extrapolate the context length to more than 4x training length without any performance drops.
-Taking \ourMethod{}-4k as an example, its PPL on 4k sequence is comparable to that on 16k sequence (5.86 vs. 5.87).
-When evaluated on the sequences no longer than 16k, \ourMethod{}-4k is on par with or even better than all of the compared methods with 16k training length.
-Moreover, with the increase in training length, our CLEX not only exhibits promising generalisation capability to very long contexts (up to 64k) but also guarantees performance given a relatively short context window.
+As shown in~\Cref{table:language_modelling}, our \ourMethod{} consistently demonstrates remarkable performance in length extrapolation, being able to extrapolate the context length to more than 4$\times$ training length without any performance drops.
+Taking \ourMethod{}-4k as an example, its PPL on 4k sequence (training length) is comparable to that on 16k sequence (5.86 vs. 5.87).
+When evaluated on the sequences within 16k, \ourMethod{}-4k is on par with or even better than all of the compared methods trained on lengths up to 16k.
+Moreover, with the increase in training length, our CLEX not only exhibits promising generalisation capability to very long contexts (up to 64k) but also guarantees performance on short sequences.

-We also found that discrete PE scaling methods (i.e., PI, Yarn and CodeLLaMA) have an interesting \textit{self-extending} property: training with scaled frequency basis equips the model with the ability to extend to further-scaled counterparts.
-This can slightly introduce extrapolation ability for them (see~\Cref{subsec:self-extending} for more discussions.).
-As depicted in~\Cref{fig:overall_line}, however, the extrapolation capability of these methods is limited, accompanied by a significant performance decline even within the context length.
-It cannot be addressed even in CodeLLaMA trained with a larger corpus, indicating the inherent challenge of achieving a delicate balance between length extrapolation to longer lengths and performance maintenance with short lengths when using the discrete scaling factor.
+We also found that discrete PE scaling methods (i.e., PI and Yarn) have \textit{self-extending} property: training with scaled frequency basis equips the model with the ability to extrapolate to further-scaled counterparts (see~\Cref{subsec:self-extending} for more discussions.).
+As depicted in~\Cref{fig:overall_line}, however, the extrapolation capability of these methods is limited, accompanied by a significant performance decline even within the naive context length.
+This indicates the inherent challenge of achieving a delicate balance between extrapolation to longer lengths and performance maintenance within short lengths when using the discrete scaling factor.
 In contrast, \ourMethod{} tackles this issue via learnable continuous dynamics, providing a more fine-grained extrapolation while preserving the performance for the internal context.

 Note that ALiBi may extend further than \ourMethod{} trained on 4k sequences (though typically producing inferior results), our experiments reveal that these gains may come at the cost of long-term information, leading to underperformance in long-context practical tasks (see~\Cref{subsec:longbench} for more details).